ibm-cloud-docs/vpc/lb-faqs.md

 * Rolling upgrades to address vulnerabilities and apply security patches
 * ACLs blocking management traffic to the load balancer

   This puts your load balancer in a `maintenance_pending` state.
 Ensure that the ACLs on your load balancer subnets are configured properly.
-Refer to [Configuring ACLs for use with load balancers](/docs/vpc?topic=vpc-load-balancers#configuring-acls-alb).
+Refer to [Configuring ACLs for use with application load balancers](/docs/vpc?topic=vpc-configuring-acls-for-use-with-load-balancers).
   {: note}

 ## Why do I need to choose multiple subnets during provisioning?